karolrogozinski/imfomair_group24/state_function_tests.md

 SYS: adds british back to preferences[food] but doesnt remove it from antipaties.

 **I know I am the annoying tester here but I guess at the last step the system should remove british from antipaties, hehe.**

+## 4. Lavenstien Distance
+Me: "biritihs" edit_dist = 3

+SYS: doesnt get british.

+Me: "britihs" edit_dist = 2

+SYS: doesnt get british

+**The default value for max_distance=1, it should be 3 or 4 depending on the implementation.
+The document says if the distance is <= 3 then we should match the two words.**

+## 5. I start with indian, north, moderate
+SYS: "My suggestion is the nirala".

+Me: "any other"

+SYS: speechAct: inform.
+"There is no restaurant with given parameters.
+Please provide any preferences again."

+Me: "another"

+SYS: speechAct: reqalts.
+"There is no restaurant with given parameters.
+Please provide any preferences again."
+But there is no change in preferences list.

+Me: "another"

+SYS: same

+Me: "another"

+SYS: same

+**When I say "any other" if the system sees it as inform why does it reply no such restaurants?**

+**When I try again with another, system understands that its reqalts but still replies no such restaurants.
+There are 4 other such restaurants which the system did not suggest yet.**